 12. Explore Celebration, Florida

-I decided to stay in Orlando in summer of 2006 after I moved there from Washington, DC, for an internship.
-When I stayed, I moved from an apartment building near Universal and the Mall at Millenia to the town of Celebration, Florida.
+I decided to stay in Orlando in the summer of 2006 after I moved there from Washington, DC, for an internship.
+When I stayed, I moved from an apartment building near Universal and the Mall at Millenia to the town of Celebration, Florida, in a cozy mother-in-law apartment.

 Heading to Florida?
 Also check out: